Skip to main content

 sale

-In the query form, we will specify a macro for substituting additional words from the file Keywords.txt, this method allows increasing the variability of queries many times:
+In the query format, we will specify a substitution macro for additional words from the Keywords.txt file; this method allows increasing the query variance manifold:

 $query {subs:Keywords}

-This macro will create as many additional queries as there are in the file for each initial search query, which in total will give [number of initial queries] x [number of queries in the Keywords file] = [total number of queries] as a result of the macro operation.
+This macro will create as many additional queries as there are in the file for each original search query, which in total will give [number of original queries] x [number of queries in the Keywords file] = [total number of queries] as a result of the macro's work.

 adidas discount